Acorn221/SpotifyDisplayLILYGO/README.md

 This repo is has been created with PlatformIO and uses the ESP32 LILYGO E-Paper board.

+Change the definitions in /src/main.cpp to match your wifi and spotify details.

 Install the PlatformIO Extension in VSCode and click 'Upload and Monitor' under esp32dev.

 Hopefully this should all work without any errors.